michaelsandiegoviray/code-wars-solutions/README.md

-# This will be a running script that includes JavaScript solutions for each and every problem along with notes on how I did it

-# I will be going through each of these problems weekly with different solutions so I can better understand JavaScript
+# Codewars for the locals! 🌉 ✈️

+## Watch me commit 1000x so I can better understand Github as well as Codewars!

+## Current Goal: 1000 problems by August

+# Currently: 101/1000